| Internet-Draft | AAuth-R3 | August 2026 |

 Resources advertise their supported vocabularies in well-known metadata.
 Each vocabulary maps to an API description format that agents already know how to discover and parse.¶

-R3 extends the /.well-known/aauth-resource.json document defined in AAuth Protocol ([I-D.hardt-aauth-protocol]):¶
+R3 extends the /.well-known/aauth-resource.json document defined in AAuth Protocol ([I-D.hardt-oauth-aauth-protocol]):¶

 {

-"resource": "https://calendar.example.com",
+"issuer": "https://calendar.example.com",

 "r3_vocabularies": {